FreddieGilbraith/ingrates/NOTES.md

+## External Buffer

+If, instead of immediatly pushing messages into the itterator, we instead kept them in a queue outside it, and stored the actor iterator in a double buffered variable, we could potench handle crashes inside the actor in a cleaner way

 ## Pure Actors

 I could potench solve the supervision problem, if I provide support for describing `Pure Actors`, which would be functions, rather than generators.